bvrsoftware/LearningProject/README.md

 springsecsection3 = implement InMemoryUserDetailsManager concept.
-springsecsection4 = implement JdbcUserDetailsManager concept in spring security but carefully the table name user only this concept is work springsecsection5 = implement customUser table concept in spring security but carefully the table name will change springsecsection5 = implement customUser table concept in spring security but carefully the table name will change. add BCryptPasswordEncoder
+springsecsection4 = implement JdbcUserDetailsManager concept in spring security but carefully the table name user only this concept is work springsecsection5 = implement customUser table concept in spring security but carefully the table name will change springsecsection6 = implement customUser table concept in spring security but carefully the table name will change. add BCryptPasswordEncoder springsecsection7 = implement customUser table concept in spring security but carefully the table name will change. add BCryptPasswordEncoder,AuthenticationProvider